KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 If you want to manage your own tenant, or if you are not a Microsoft Partner but still want to use CIPP you can set a flag in the configuration for this.

 :::danger Unsupported configuration
 This configuration option is not officially supported.
 Configuring this means you are on your own for any bugs that occur on your instance.
 It is advised to not add the Partner Tenant inside a CSP environment and to really use this as a 'Single Tenant' mode.

+If you enable this setting, any user with access to CIPP will be able to make any change to your internal tenant, including changing permissions to mailboxes, security groups, and all the aspects that CIPP manages.
 :::